 Does your child need help with History homework?
 Confounded by politics, current events or geography?
 Do they struggle writing papers or reports?
 Then I'm the one to help your child.
 I'm a Licensed Social Studies teacher in the State of Massachusetts, and I'm here to help your child after the school bell rings, or anytime during the summer.
 In addition to a wide range of knowledge in history, civics, geography, and economics, I have the verbal and written language skills to improve any child's grade in English and Language Arts.
 I also have experience with younger children, as well as children with learning differences.
 As an instructor, I'm open, engaging, and friendly.
 However, I maintain an authoritative demeanor that will keep your child focused and on task.

-William Paterson University of New Jersey - BA, Hsitory
+Undergraduate Degree: William Paterson University of New Jersey - Bachelor in Arts, Hsitory

 College Level American History